3 Ways Communicating Well Can Improve Physical Intimacy

 So easy, such a small gesture, and yet it communicates strongly and loudly to her my love and her value to me.
 I wouldn’t have known if I had not asked.
 When she feels loved and valued, our physical intimacy is so much sweeter.

-So here are some questions you can ask your wife today to start improving your communication and your intimacy:
+So here are some questions you can ask your wife today to improve physical intimacy through communication:

 - What can I do to make your day better today?